awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

-When a user configures a KMS keyring for use on decrypt, they are stating their intent for which CMKs the keyring will _attempt_ to use to decrypt encrypted data keys.
+When a user configures a KMS keyring for use on decrypt, they are stating their intent for which CMKs the keyring _attempts_ to use to decrypt encrypted data keys.

-For example, if a user configures a KMS keyring with CMK C (using the CMK ARN) and uses it to decrypt an encrypted message that contains encrypted data keys for CMKs A, B, and C, then the keyring will attempt to decrypt using CMK C.
+For example, if a user configures a KMS keyring with CMK C (using the CMK ARN) and uses it to decrypt an encrypted message that contains encrypted data keys for CMKs A, B, and C, then the keyring attempts to decrypt using CMK C.

 However, if the keyring attempts to decrypt using CMK C and cannot, this failure still honors the configured intent and MUST NOT halt decryption.